hgjura/azure-service-bus-feature-samples/readme.md

 1. [Create a ASB namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal) in Azure portal.
 2. Create an Azure Service Principal in order to make the deployment of ASB artifacts work.
 Powershell scripts for this are in the ASP.Common.Core/Assets folder.
 3. Add the results of the two steps above to the App.config file in both Publisher and Subscriber projects.
-4. In the App.config file, complete the QueueName entry with the name of primary topic you will use.
+4. In the App.config file, complete the "QueueName" entry with the name of primary topic you will use.
 The ARM deployment code will use this as a trigger.
 If it already exists in ASB, it will skip creation, otherwise it will create all the ASB artifacts.

 ### Usage
 You have the option to start the Publisher and Subscriber one after the other and see them in action.